Pe̍h-ōe-jī: After World War II

 Initially the Kuomintang government in Taiwan had a liberal attitude towards "local dialects" (i.e. non-Mandarin varieties of Chinese).
 The National Languages Committee produced booklets outlining versions of Zhuyin fuhao for writing the Taiwanese tongue, these being intended for newly arrived government officials from outside Taiwan as well as local Taiwanese.
 The first government action against native languages came in 1953, when the use of Taiwanese or Japanese for instruction was forbidden.
 The next move to suppress the movement came in 1955, when the use of POJ for proselytizing was outlawed.
 At that point in time there were 115,000 people literate in POJ in Taiwan, Fujian, and southeast Asia.

 Two years later, missionaries were banned from using romanized bibles, and the use of "native languages" (i.e. Taiwanese Hokkien, Hakka, and the non-Sinitic Formosan languages) in church work became illegal.
 The ban on POJ bibles was overturned in 1959, but churches were "encouraged" to use character bibles instead.
 Government activities against POJ intensified in the late 1960s and early 1970s, when several publications were banned or seized in an effort to prevent the spread of the romanization.
 In 1964, use of Taiwanese in schools or official settings was forbidden, and transgression in schools was punished with beatings, fines and humiliation.
 The Taiwan Church News (printed in POJ) was banned in 1969, and only allowed to return a year later when the publishers agreed to print it in Chinese characters.
+In the 1970s, the Nationalist government in Taiwan completely prohibited the use of POJ, causing it to decline.